ZTiKnl/IDA-BGS/README.md

 There is an extra row in the main window of EDMC, labeled IDA-BGS.
 This row can have 5 different values:
 - Idle
-  Not doing anything, waiting for FSDjump event to be triggered
+  Not doing anything, waiting for any event to be triggered

-- `Success: BGS/INF data irrelevant`
+- `Success: BGS/INF/EXPL/BNT/DLVR data n/a`
   Just processed FSDjump event, but destination system does not contain our faction
   Just processed MissionCompleted event, but the target and recipient are not our faction

-- `Success: BGS/INF data sent`
+- `Success: BGS/INF/EXPL/BNT/DLVR data sent`
   Just processed FSDjump event, our faction is present here, data sent without errors
   Just processed MissionCompleted event, mission is for or from our faction, data sent without errors